imrehankhan/expresso/README.md

+Try it out at: undoubt.onrender.com

-How to run this project locally (Deploying soon....)
+To run this project locally,

 Change ip addresses to localhost in .env files <br>
 Open two terminals <br>